 For further information please email Helen Barnes (firstname.lastname@example.org) or telephone 0408 834 143 or download an information flyer here.

-The Horsemanship Program enables students from the age of six years to learn about the care, feeding, health, riding and harness driving of a horse.
+The Horsemanship Program enables students from the age of eight years to learn about the care, feeding, health, riding and harness driving of a horse.
 The program is certificate-based which enables students to appreciate their progress and celebrate the attainment of knowledge.

 The program operates in eight-week blocks, between 3.45pm and 6.00pm each weekday during the term time.